 Ku-ring-gai Community Grants

 Each year we offer community groups the chance to get their projects off the ground, purchase much-needed equipment or fund arts and cultural activities, through the Ku-ring-gai Community Grants Program.
+The aim of the grants program is to build and strengthen our community through projects that help increase social cohesion and develop healthy and resilient communities.

-Ku-ring-gai Community Grants 2025 applications open 7 April 2025 and close on 9 May 2025.
+Ku-ring-gai Community Grants 2025 applications are now open and close on 9 May 2025.

-View Smarty Grants help guide
+View the Smarty Grants help guide

 Please note all previous 2024 Community Grants recipients must have submitted their acquittal form(PDF, 131KB) and any associated paperwork by 31 May 2025.